ProtonPratt/Osn_final/README.md

 ## Description

 Implemented a network system that users can use to communicate files between each other.
 The main components are : Naming Server, Storage Server and Client

+Link to project description: https://karthikv1392.github.io/cs3301_osn/project/